Photo © Eliot Malumuth, Laurel Maryland

 What Others Are Saying

 In 2012, the law firm of Funk & Bolton began to urge Maryland counties to delay their pollution-reduction efforts, required by the Chesapeake Clean Water Blueprint, until the Susquehanna River and the Conowingo Dam are cleaned up.
-The firm inaccurately asserts that pollution sources upstream are the reason for local Maryland water quality problems.
+The firm inaccurately asserts that pollution from the dam and the Susquehanna the reason for local Maryland water quality problems.
 As a result, several counties are considering not moving forward with their local water quality efforts.

 Science is very clear that local Maryland creeks are fouled by local farms, sewage plants, and other sources.
 The Susquehanna River affects the Bay, but it doesn't flood local Maryland Bay tributaries with pollution.